swift-nav/libsbp/HOWTO.md

 gpg --keyserver keyserver.ubuntu.com --send-keys <key>
 ```

-To publish, run gradle publish - (might have some conflicts with the version, so should use Makefile to actually
+To publish, run `gradle publish` (via `make dist-java`) - (might have some
+conflicts with the version, so should use Makefile to actually publish with
-publish with version, make dist-java in docker)
+the correct version, so run `make dist-java` in docker)

 After publishing, go to Nexus Repository Manager.
-Select the deployed version, close the staging repository
+Select the deployed version,
-and release to finish it off.
+close the staging repository and release to finish it off.

 # Contributions